SASSA Appeal: How to Appeal SASSA SRD Grant?

 Via the Official SASSA Website

-To check your Sassa appeal status online, visit the official Sassa website srd.dsd.gov.za/appeals and find the “Check Appeal Status.”
+To check your Sassa appeal status online, visit the official Sassa website https://srd.sassa.gov.za/sc19/status and find the “Check Appeal Status.”
 You must input your ID number and the phone number provided when you lodged your appeal.
 This will display the current stage of your appeal, such as pending, decision made, or requiring further information from your side.
 Check regularly for updates.

 Contact SASSA Directly